danamkaplan/asana_takehome/README.md

 * **MAJOR TAKEAWAYS**
 	*   Small teams (orgs) that invite users as guests or a user that signs up through google or organically to join a small org. have the highest potential to become adopted users.
 	*   Mailing lists and enabled for marketing while having a positive effect on adoption, it is too small to be significant.

+**Further Consideration** - Based on my points on this data set, if we actually wanted to actually predict adopted, I would use some sort of decision tree model.
+A lot of the signals are actually catergorical segmentation which lends well to decision trees for both accuracy and observation of the segments.

+This could also be looked at through a cohort lens.
+If Asana changes its product often, I would look at the adoption rate of cohorts in a reasonable time frame (30 days out from signup or so).
+For a deeper dive, segmenting those cohorts would by the above categories will also reveal better information about what purposes or intentions users have with the product that would make the adopted.